vespa-engine/documentation/en/tutorials/hybrid-search.md

 This tutorial will guide you through setting up a hybrid text search application.
 The main goal is to set up a text search app that combines simple text scoring features such as [BM25](../reference/bm25.html) [^1] with vector search in combination with text-embedding models.
-We demonstrate obtaining the text embeddings within Vespa using Vespa's [embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) functionality.
+We demonstrate how to obtain text embeddings within Vespa using Vespa's [embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) functionality.
 In this guide, we use [snowflake-arctic-embed-xs](https://huggingface.co/Snowflake/snowflake-arctic-embed-xs) as the text embedding model.

 For demonstration purposes, we use the small IR dataset that is part of the [BEIR](https://github.com/beir-cellar/beir) benchmark: [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/).
-The BEIR version has 2590 train queries, 323 test queries, and 3633 documents.
-In these experiments we only use the test queries to evaluate various hybrid search techniques.
+The BEIR version of this dataset has 2590 train queries, 323 test queries, and 3633 documents.
+In these experiments we only use the test queries.
 Later tutorials will demonstrate how to use the train split to learn how to rank documents.

 {% include pre-req.html memory="4 GB" extra-reqs='
 <li>Python3</li>